Frequently Asked Questions

 Do proposals have to be not-for-profit?

 Not necessarily.
-The Tournament aims to attract interest from both not-for-profit and for-profit organisations so as to better work towards meeting social innovation needs.
+The Tournament aims to attract interest from both not-for-profit and for-profit organisations so as to better work towards meeting societal needs and contribute to the solution of neglected and complex societal problems.

 I cannot submit the online form, I receive error message: “File is empty.
 Please upload something more substantial”.
 What should I do?